Simulating the propagation of a virus in the city of Bozen-Bolzano

 On March 14, 2020, amidst the pandemic of COVID-19, The Washington Post published Why outbreaks like coronavirus spread exponentially, and how to "flatten the curve".
 It shows several simulations of the propagation of a "fake" virus in a population.
 The population can move freely in an abstract square area, and the individuals bump into each other.
 If a sick individual bumps into a healthy individual, the latter will become sick.

 We do a similar series of simulations with a "new strain" of the "fake" virus.
-The main difference is that the population is not moving in an abstract world, but in actual city, here, the city of Bozen-Bolzano, in the South Tyrol.
+The main difference is that the population is not moving in an abstract world, but in an actual city, here, the city of Bozen-Bolzano, in the South Tyrol.
 We start with 300 individuals.
 10% of the population is initially infected.
 When a person is respecting social distancing, they move around only within one cadastral parcel.
 When a person does not respect social distancing it moves around the city using the main streets.
 The probability of infection when getting in contact with a sick person is "only" 0.25.

 The effect of social distancing